-Brian Stone teaches in the areas of urban environmental planning, integrated land use and transportation planning, and planning history and theory.
-Stone's program of research is focused on the spatial drivers of urban environmental phenomena, with an emphasis on air quality and climate change, and is supported through funding from the National Institutes of Health, the U.S. Environmental Protection Agency, and the U.S. Centers for Disease Control and Prevention, among other funding institutions.
+Brian Stone teaches in the areas of urban environmental planning, climate change, and planning history and theory.
+Stone's program of research is focused on the spatial drivers of urban environmental phenomena and is supported through funding from the U.S. Centers for Disease Control and Prevention, the National Science Foundation, the U.S. Environmental Protection Agency.
 He is Director of the Urban Climate Lab at Georgia Tech.
-Prior to joining the Georgia Tech faculty, he taught in the Department of Urban and Regional Planning at the University of Wisconsin-Madison.
-Stone's work on urbanization and climate change recently has been featured on CNN, National Public Radio, and in print media outlets such as Forbes and USA Today.
-He is author of the forthcoming book from Cambridge University Press, The City and the Coming Climate: Climate Change in the Places We Live.
+Stone's work on urbanization and climate change has been featured on CNN and National Public Radio, and in print media outlets such as Forbes and The Washington Post.
+He is author of the recently published book, The City and the Coming Climate: Climate Change in the Places We Live (Cambridge University Press), which received a Choice Outstanding Academic Title Award for 2012.
 Stone holds degrees in environmental management and planning from Duke University and the Georgia Institute of Technology.

 2001 - Ph.D.
 (City and Regional Planning), Georgia Institute of Technology